RichezA/Prism.Archi/Prism.Archi.Samples.Await/Readme.md

   * All tasks are initiated without await, and they start directly.
   * When the result is required, the await is used to make the main thread wait for the result.

-==> If you want to run code in // you have to start the task and, later, await the task !
+==> If you want to run code in // you have to start the task and, later, wait for the task !
 There is no magic :)
+The best way to  wait is to use WhenAll (see below).

 ### await VS WhenAll
 When you use await, if there is an exception in on task, the process will stop and hide potential other exception.